 What We Do

-As a complement to SFM, the GEF has also committed to promoting land degradation neutrality (LDN).
-In 2012, the UN Conference on Sustainable Development (Rio+20), embraced LDN as a clear and straightforward approach to reconciling the need to intensify food production without degrading land resources.
+The GEF is the financial mechanism for the United Nations Convention to Combat Desertification (UNCCD), and has a mandate to invest in global environmental benefits from production landscapes.
+The Conference recognizes Land Degradation Neutrality (LDN) as a tool that can help communities, businesses, and governments reconcile the need to intensify food production without degrading land resources.
 Essentially, LDN is about managing land more sustainably to reduce degradation, while increasing rates of land restoration.
 The two ends converge to give a zero-net rate of land degradation.

 Since 2006, when land degradation became a focal area, the GEF has invested more than US$876 million in resources for at least 190 projects and programs that encourage use of sustainable land management practices (SLM) to support national and regional development priorities.
 103 million ha are now under SLM, benefitting more than 50 million smallholders.
 Our investments have greatly enhanced the potential for restoring degraded land.
 And our work in land degradation supports other focal areas such as Biodiversity and Climate Changeby generating multiple benefits.